-The automatic stay in bankruptcy is a court-ordered injunction that goes into affect the minute a case is filed.
+The automatic stay in bankruptcy is a court-ordered injunction that goes into effect the minute a case is filed.
 The automatic stay prohibits creditors from continuing with collection efforts after a debtor seeks the protection of the bankruptcy court.
 For example, collection calls, garnishments, lawsuits, foreclosure, letters, e-mails and all other contact with the debtor must come to an end.
-Creditors to ignore the automatic stay and continue to contact the debtor after they have filed for bankruptcy can be subject to sanctions by the court.
+Creditors who ignore the automatic stay and continue to contact the debtor after they have filed for bankruptcy can be subject to sanctions by the court.
 In some cases, such as when a debtor enters bankruptcy behind on their mortgage, creditors can ask the court to lift the automatic stay in order to proceed with foreclosure.
-Below, we have organized a library of articles that discuss application of the automatic stay as well as recent developments in case law from around the country.
-If you don’t find what you’re looking for, or are in need of additional information, please submit a question to the QA forum.
-Thank you for visiting the National Bankruptcy Forum.